AdobeDocs/experience-manager-cloud-service.en/help/move-to-cloud-service/content-transfer-tool/overview-content-transfer-tool.md

 1. **Extraction**:  Extraction refers to extracting content from the source AEM instance into a temporary area called *migration set*.
 A *migration set* is a cloud storage area provided by Adobe to temporarily store the transferred content between the source AEM instance and the Cloud Service AEM instance.

    Refer to [Extraction Process in Content Transfer](/help/move-to-cloud-service/content-transfer-tool/using-content-transfer-tool.md#extraction-process) for more details.

+>[!NOTE]
+>
+> It is recommended to run the User Mapping Tool as part of the Extraction phase.
+Refer to [Using User Mapping Tool](https://experienceleague.adobe.com/docs/experience-manager-cloud-service/moving/cloud-migration/content-transfer-tool/using-user-mapping-tool.html?lang=en#cloud-migration) for more details.

 2. **Ingestion**: Ingestion refers to ingesting content from the *migration set* into the target Cloud Service instance.